avatar-kaleb/kalebmckelvey-site/blog/many-fundamental-data-structures-one-blog-post.md

 ### What are they?

 Linked Lists are linear data structures that don't exist in the same continuous memory location.
 Instead, each item in the list is called a Node, which then points to its next item.
 The node structure allows for users to store any type of data, such as other objects, other data structures, or just numbers (Node.data => whatever you would like) and a pointer to its next Node (Node.next => Node or null).
+The first item in the list is called the head node.

 ### Real Life Metaphor